topherhunt/cheatsheets/networks.md

 Caveats:

-- Amazon's video streaming service will easily detect that your request is coming through a proxy, and will block access.
-- To make yourself harder to identify, you can bounce between different servers and IPs as proxies.
+- Amazon Video will block all requests that appear to come from a VPS.
-- Some traffic (e.g. pings) apparently bypasses the SOCKS proxy regardless of your settings.
-Not yet sure if it's possible to route these through the tunnel too.
+- Some traffic (e.g. pings) apparently bypasses / ignores the SOCKS proxy.

 ## Throttle network speed